 Knead to know basis: what is seitan?

 It’s the vegan protein alternative that’s trending online.
-A leading research dietitian clues us in on the upsides and downsides, and explains how easy it is to make your own at home.
+A leading dietitian clues us in on the upsides and downsides of seitan, and explains how easy it is to make your own at home.

 The ever-increasing interest in plant-based vegetarian and vegan diets means more people than ever are looking for appealing meat-free protein alternatives.
 Enter seitan (pronounced say-tan), the latest food trend that’s going viral online.

 Seitan is made by washing the starch off flour, so what you’re left with is mainly gluten.
 Wheat gluten has been used as a substitute for meat in Asia for centuries, particularly among Buddhists, who prefer not to eat meat.
 George Ohsawa, Japanese advocate for the macrobiotic diet, coined the term “seitan” for wheat gluten in the early 1960s.

 Seitan’s versatility and “meatiness” combined with a growing need for tasty, vegan protein options have contributed to its huge increase in popularity worldwide in recent years.

 It’s high in protein and iron

 As well as being flavoursome and reminiscent of meat, seitan is relatively high in protein and non-haem iron compared to other vegetarian protein foods.
 One serving around the size of the palm of your hand contains about 75 grams of protein.
 That’s enough for most adults for a day.
 Gram for gram, that’s about three times as much protein as beef or lamb.